 From Year 9, all students follow a core curriculum of GCSEs in English, mathematics and science.
-In addition, students follow a Personal & Social Development (PSD) curriculum and participate in core PE lessons.
+In addition, students follow a Personal & Social Development (PSD) and RE curriculum and participate in core PE lessons.

-Students are guided through our curriculum pathways model from Easter of Year 8.
+Students are guided through our curriculum pathways model from Easter of Year 8 to ensure there is an ambitious and personalised curriculum for them.

-Students choose four option choices to complete over three years - starting at the beginning of Year 9.
-It is compulsory for all Key Stage 3 students to follow one subject from Geography; History; French; Spanish and Computing (EBacc subjects).
+Students choose four option choices to complete over three years - starting in Year 9.
+It is compulsory for all students to follow one subject from Geography; History; Spanish and Computing (EBacc subjects).
 In addition, all students have the opportunity to study the full EBacc through the options process.
-More able students are strongly encouraged to study the full EBacc; this position will be further reviewed for 2019-20.
+More able students are strongly encouraged to study the full EBacc; this position will be further reviewed for 2020-21.

-The following options are offered to students at KS4.
-All are GCSE qualifications unless stated otherwise:
+The following options are offered to Year 9, 10 and

+11 students.
+All are GCSE qualifications unless stated otherwise (with an asterix):

 CREATIVE ARTS HUMANITIES

 Art & Design Geography

 Dance History

-Drama Religious Education
+Drama (GCSE in current Y11) Religious Studies

 Music

 Photography

 MODERN FOREIGN LANGUAGES OTHER SUBJECTS

-French Business (BTEC)
+French (current Y11 only) Business (GCSE and BTEC)

 Spanish Computing

-ICT (CTEC)
+Health & Social Care

-DESIGN & TECHNOLOGY Media Studies
+DESIGN & TECHNOLOGY ICT

-Engineering (V-CERT) Physical Education
+Engineering Media Studies

-Food & Nutrition
+Food & Nutrition Physical Education

-Product Design
+Product Design Prince's Trust